muhammetharundemir/Telegram-ChatGPT/README.md

 # Telegram-ChatGPT
-Telegram-ChatGPT allows you to use Telegram and ChatGPT together.
+Telegram-ChatGPT for using ChatGPT via Telegram.

 ## Installation
 Clone the repository: